 Thank You for purchasing a Gorman-Rupp pump.
 Read this manual carefully to learn how to safely install and operate your pump.
 Failure to do so could result in personal injury or damage to the pump.
-This Installation, Operation, and Maintenance manual is designed to help you achieve the best performance and longest life from your Gorman-Rupp pump.

 This pump is a PA Series, priming-assisted centrifugal model.
-The unit is designed for handling nonvolatile, non-flammable liquids containing specified entrained solids.
+The unit is designed for handling non-volatile, non-flammable liquids containing specified entrained solids.
 The basic material of construction is ductile iron, with stainless steel shaft and ductile iron wearing parts.
+The pump is surrounded by a sound-attenuating enclosure.